-If 'dk', refusal or missing: Check what the policy/ies cover at MPCover and impute the premium(s) as follows.
-If there are separate policies each premium is recorded separately.
+If 'dk', refusal or missing: Check what the policy/ies cover at MPCover and impute the premium is recorded separately. premium(s) as follows.
+If there are separate policies

 Death only policies: impute 6.5% of the mortgage payment at MorInPay or IntPrPay